-- Plug the temperature sensor to the back of the controller. - Plug the power cord to the power outlet on the wall.
+- Plug the temperature sensor to the back of the controller. - Plug the power cord to the back of the controller and the other end to the power outlet on the wall.

-- Turn on the controller to make sure the controller powers up properly, and the temperature display is in the range expected.
+- Turn on the controller to make sure the controller powers up properly and the temperature display is in the range expected.
 Then, turn off the controller. - Plug the heater to the back of the controller.
 If the heater has a switch, put it in the off position.
 Put the sensor inside the container to be controlled. - Turn on the controller. - Turn on the heating device.